MendelDamian/Memory-Allocator/README.md

 - [@MendelDamian](https://www.github.com/MendelDamian)

-## Tech stack
-This project is written in C programming language, that uses standard C libraries.
-It also using some non-standard library called "unistd.h" which are related to memory allocation and system calls.

 ## Features
 - Detects buffer overflows and heap corruptions using guard fences.
 - Keeps track of the largest used block size, which can be queried using `heap_get_largest_used_block_size`.